 This crocus flowers from September to November and provides late foraging bees with an additional food source.

-A late protein source is especially beneficial to the new generation of queen bumble bees needing to build up fat reserves to survive the winter.
+As discussed above, a late protein source is especially beneficial to the new generation of queen bumble bees needing to build up fat reserves to survive the winter.

 So, if you have space on a sunny lawn, or a few pots going spare, why not include some in your garden?